chelmi5/chelmi5.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/chelmi5/pen/MKmwZz.
+You can find this one at http://codepen.io/chelmi5/pen/zrZoNb.

- Bio, edu, work, skillset, img
+ Version 1.0 Homepage